Craving more info? Check out these links:

 John Gianforte's Home Page

-- Check out the personal home page for John Gianforte's Blue Sky observatory.
-John - our resident expert, local amateur astronomer and observatory volunteer - has created an astronomy related website that displays images taken from his personal observatory as well as many other interesting astro tidbits.
+- Check out the Sky Guy page for John Gianforte's Blue Sky observatory.
+John, our Observatory Director and Extension Associate Professor/Space Science Education -- has created an astronomy related website that displays images taken from his Blue Sky Observatory, the UNH Observatory and other observatories, as well as many other interesting astro tidbits.
+Find it here: www.theskyguy.org

 People of Space: Astronomy Resources